kirlf/CSP/The Mathematical Modeling of Devices and Systems/Task1.md

 ![](https://habrastorage.org/getpro/habr/post_images/129/5f3/278/1295f327898f65e98bb1499772dc0b87.png)

 *Fig. 2.
-Block scheme of the OFDM based trasmitter.*
+Block scheme of the OFDM based transmitter.*

 Your task today is to learn how to model **OFDM frame generator**.